CSI3374-SPM/un-scorecard-rn/README.md

 - `GRAPH_URL` which indicates the URL of the web application that shows a web view of a survey's radar graph.

+### Communicating with the API
+Make sure to update the API url string inside of `api/Wrapper.ts`.
+This could also be moved to an environment variable, but hasn't as of yet.

 ### Sharing and Deployment
 ##### Publishing to Expo's React Native Community:
 Expo allows for hosting of React native applications.
 It is published by using Expo's publish command line prompt: